 The Intern must have experience working in a fast-paced office setting.

-The Intern shall be a full or part time graduate or upper class undergraduate student with the ability to earn credit for her internship.
+The Intern shall be a full or part time graduate or upper class undergraduate student.